thanishpriyanac/Java-Basic-Programs/README.md

 EASY PROGRAMS.
 Ready to compile
-It contains only basic java programs
+It contains only basic/simple java programs